torederu/NTSB-Aviation-Analysis/README.md

 ## Results
 Based on the methods explained above, we were able to filter the top performers of all the makes listed using the Damage Index:

 Per the Damage Index, the top makes are: Boeing, Cessna and Piper.
 These are the companies and brands that are the least likely to be involved in an incident in which the aircraft is destroyed or suffers substantial damage.
-However, this doesn’t mean that they are the safest overall should an incident occur.
+However, this doesn’t mean that they are the safest overall in the event of an incident.
 For this reason, we defer to the second algorithm, the performance model.

 Using the performance model, we can conclude that out of the three top makes we identified, the top performing models are: